cat2gether/.github/profile/README.md

 - **Backend**: NestJS with custom developments + Socket.io + PostgreSQL
 - **Mobile**: Native Swift for iOS and Native Kotlin for Android

-> [!NOTE]
-> We don’t plan to make the backend open-source due to potential security risks.

 ### Catary (Canary) Version

 1. We're allowing users to access our Canary version of cat2gether [available here](https://cat2gether.qzz.io/).